 There’s even a secret ingredient in it that I promise you can’t even taste (which will make you doubly happy when your little ones start asking for seconds, and probably even thirds).

 This drink recipe uses cherries and cranberry juice, which makes it perfect for seasonally sipping on.
-I think that if I were to make it myself, I’d maybe add some mint as well.
+If I were to make it myself, I’d add some mint as well.

-If you’d like to make this one for adults, you’d probably want to stick to something a little more simple like vodka or maybe even a fruity wine (although I think this one might already be perfect just as it is in its non-alcoholic state).
+If you’d like to make this one for adults, you’d probably want to stick to something a little simpler like vodka or maybe even a fruity wine (although I think this one might already be perfect just as it is in its non-alcoholic state).

 Recipe: Bon Appetite

-A table filled with all of the above recipes is sure to be a complete showstopper.
-Try one (or all) of them this Thanksgiving holiday and let us know what your family thought about it (or them!) in the comments section – We always love hearing what you have to say!
+A table filled with all the above recipes will surely be a complete showstopper.
+Try one (or all) of them this Thanksgiving holiday and let us know what your family thought about it (or them!) in the comments section – We always love hearing what you say!